novikesumaningtyas/Simple-CalculatorAngJS/README.md

 4. Calculate the result - Choose = to calculate the result
 5. Clear to start new calculation - Choose C to start new calculation

+** For square root operation
+1. Choose the number you want to find the square root value
+2. Choose √
+3. Directly choose '=' to calculate the square root

 ## Directory Layout

 ```